cosmicPickle/cms/README.md

 ### /page

 1.`GET /page/:id` - This is the node for retrieving pages.
 The route performs differently based on the value of `id`.
 If `id` is not set this node will return a list of pages with **default filtering**. **Id resolution** also applies.
+You can also specify a GET parameter `load_modules=1` which will include information for the modules on the current page instead of just their ids.

 ### /module